Meet Cambridge City Foodbank's Board of Trustees

 Martin joined Cambridge City Foodbank’s Board of Trustees in February 2020, having previously been involved with the Foodbank in 2015.

-Martin began his career as a teacher of Religious Education and Games in an inner-city boys’ comprehensive school in Ancoats, Manchester.
+Martin has a degree in Sociology from the University of London and a Masters degree from Manchester University.
+He began his career as a teacher of Religious Education and Games in an inner-city boys’ comprehensive school in Ancoats, Manchester.
 He later became Assistant Director, then Director, of TACADE (Teachers Advisory Council for Alcohol and Drug Education) where he co-wrote ‘Free To Choose’, a drug education curriculum pack; the Alcohol Education Syllabus and ‘Working with Groups’, a training pack and video about leading adult groups.

-Martin had two spells in the NHS in Cambridge, first as District Health Promotion Manager, then later as General Manager of Community Health Services and Director of Public Affairs.
-In the early 1990s he was General Manager of Greenbelt Festivals.
-For the final 15 years of his career he ran the training consultancy ‘Threesquare Consulting Ltd’.
+For the final 15 years of his career he ran the development consultancy ‘Threesquare Consulting Ltd’.
 He was part of the team that implemented Modern Hearing Aid Services, Newborn Hearing Services and NHS Standards in Audiology, and he wrote another book, ‘Leading Groups, a Practical Guide’.

 Martin retired in 2013 and since then has chaired several charitable initiatives including the Street Child Cricket World Cup; It Takes A City Homelessness project, Cambridge; the Signal Box Community Centre and St Paul’s Parochial Church Council (PCC).

-Martin has been married to Julia for 48 years.
-They have two children, Matt 46, and Jenny 43.
+Martin has been married to Julia for 50 years.
+They have two children, Matt and Jenny.

 Richard joined the Board in February 2021.
 Richard studied at the University of Reading, after which he qualified as a Chartered Accountant.
-Richard has spent the majority of his career working in the private sector, most recently for 12 years as the Finance Director for an agrichemical/crop protection business.
+Richard has spent most of his career working in the private sector, most recently for the past 2 years as the Finance Director for a legal services firm in Peterborough.

-Richard has lived in Cambourne for 18 years, is married to Becky and has two grown up daughters, one living at home and the other in Birmingham.
-Away from work, church and the Foodbank, his interests lie in sports, mostly spectating, and he is an especially keen follower of cricket and football.
+Richard has lived in Cambourne for 18 years, is married to Becky and has two grown up daughters, one living a short distance from home and the other in the midlands.
+Away from work, church and the Foodbank, his interests lie in sports, mostly spectating, and he is an especially keen follower of cricket and football and American Football.

 Deborah joined Cambridge City Foodbank as a Trustee in February 2021.

-Deborah has been a family lawyer for 25 years and has much experience and knowledge of the challenges experienced by individuals and families in crisis, enabling her to provide clear sighted and compassionate governance and guidance to support the effective working of Cambridge City Foodbank.
+Deborah was been a family lawyer for 25 years and is now working as an accredited family mediator for a not for profit organisation.
+She has much experience and knowledge of the challenges experienced by individuals and families in crisis, enabling her to provide clear sighted and compassionate governance and guidance to support the effective working of Cambridge City Foodbank.